Hamza08dev/Business-Optima-PDF-Q-A/README.md

 # Business Optima - AI-Powered PDF Analysis

 A sophisticated web application that allows users to upload large PDF documents (up to 200 pages), ask questions about them, and generate comprehensive summaries with PDF download capability.
-Built with Flask, optimized for memory efficiency, and ready for Railway deployment.
+Built with Flask, optimized for memory efficiency, and ready for Render deployment.

 ## 🚀 Features